List of Frozen characters: Sitron

-Characters introduced in Frozen Fever
+Introduced in Frozen Fever

 Snowgies

 The Snowgies are tiny little snowmen, accidentally created by Elsa every time she sneezes due to her cold.
 Before long, she ends up creating a large number of Snowgies that create chaos in preparation for Anna's birthday party.
 Eventually, they end up being taken to Elsa's ice palace, where Marshmallow now lives, to make it the new home for them.
 At that moment it seems that Olaf gave each of them a name, naming some of them when they entered the palace, among them Slush, Sludge, Slide, Ansel, Flake, Flurry, Fridge, Powder, Crystal, Squalor, Pat, Sphere, and William.

 In Frozen II, they appear in a post-credits scene, where Olaf recaps for them and Marshmallow the story of the events of the film.

 In the series of shorts Olaf Presents they appear helping Olaf with his reenactments of the stories.

 In LEGO Frozen Northern Lights, the Snowgies accompany the main characters during the prologue to see the aurora borealis, traveling in a sleigh with Elsa and Olaf.
 Later, they and Marshmallow help the protagonists with their sleigh so they can continue their journey.

+In LEGO Disney Frozen: Operation Puffins], they are shown living comfortably in Elsa's ice castle, where Marshmallow lovingly cares for them.

-Characters introduced in Olaf's Frozen Adventure
+Introduced in Olaf's Frozen Adventure

 Mr. and Mrs. Olsen

-Mr. Olsen (voiced by John de Lancie) and Olga Olsen (voiced by Lauri Fraser) are an old couple that Elsa invites to spend Christmas in Arendelle's castle, but they reject the offer, since they have to go home to knit socks for their grandchildren since it is their Christmas tradition.
+Mr. Olsen and Olga Olsen are an old couple that Elsa invites to spend Christmas in Arendelle's castle, but they reject the offer, since they have to go home to knit socks for their grandchildren since it is their Christmas tradition.
 Their house is one of many that Olaf visits during the musical number "That Time of Year", where it is shown that they have already knitted sweaters and a long scarf, with Mr. Olsen dancing in a room with his grandchildren, while Mrs. Olsen is in another accompanied by a lot of cats.

-Characters introduced in Frozen II
+Introduced in Frozen 2

 Mattias

-General Destin Mattias (voiced by Sterling K. Brown), previously dubbed Lieutenant Mattias, was in the past King Runeard's lieutenant and Prince Agnarr's official guard.
+General Destin Mattias, previously dubbed Lieutenant Mattias, was in the past King Runeard's lieutenant and Prince Agnarr's official guard.
 After a war between the Arendellians and the Northuldra tribe, he and several Arendelle guards were trapped in the Enchanted Forest for years, until the arrival of the protagonists.
 He eventually returned to Arendelle, becoming the kingdom's general under Anna's new reign.

+Mattias also has a cameo appearance in the 2023 short film Once Upon a Studio, appearing when the Fairy Godmother helps Goofy prepare the camera with which to take the group photo of the Walt Disney Animation Studios characters, of which Mattias is also a part.